AI prompts

 ### Introducing Tokenami

-Tokenami aims to improve some of these areas by using CSS variables instead of CSS properties in the `style` attribute, and bringing all necessary tools under one roof.
+Tokenami aims to improve some of these areas by using atomic CSS variables instead of atomic classes, and bringing all necessary tools under one roof.
 It features:

 - Feature-rich intellisense when authoring styles